A Guide To The Different Types Of Counselors

 If you're ready to start counseling, many options are available.
 You can consider searching online for a therapist in your area, asking your insurance company for recommendations, or getting a referral from your primary doctor.
 If you don't have insurance or face barriers to treatment, you can also consider seeing a therapist online.

 With online therapy platforms like BetterHelp, you can get matched with a therapist after filling out a brief questionnaire.
 The questionnaire will ask about your symptoms, reasons for seeking treatment, and preferences for a therapist.
-Within 24 to 48 hours after submitting your payment, you will be matched with a provider that meets your needs, removing the overwhelm of finding a provider.
+After submitting your payment, you can be matched with a provider that meets your needs in as little as 48 hours, removing the overwhelm of finding a provider.
 When you are matched, you don't have to consider which therapist might be best for you.
 However, you can switch providers anytime if your match doesn't fit.

 Takeaway